Microsoft/azure-docs.cs-cz/articles/azure-resource-manager/template-tutorial-use-parameter-file.md

 ---

-## <a name="verify-the-deployment"></a>Ověření nasazení
+## <a name="verify-deployment"></a>Ověření nasazení

-Nasazení můžete ověřit prozkoumáním skupin prostředků z Azure Portal.
+You can verify the deployment by exploring the resource groups from the Azure portal.

-1. Přihlásit se na [Azure Portal](https://portal.azure.com).
+1. Přihlaste se na web [Azure Portal](https://portal.azure.com).
-1. V nabídce vlevo vyberte **skupiny prostředků**.
+1. From the left menu, select **Resource groups**.
-1. V tomto kurzu se zobrazí dvě nové skupiny prostředků, které jste nasadili.
+1. You see the two new resource groups you deployed in this tutorial.
-1. Vyberte buď skupinu prostředků, a zobrazte nasazené prostředky.
-Všimněte si, že odpovídají hodnotám, které jste zadali v souboru parametrů pro toto prostředí.
+1. Select either resource group and view the deployed resources.
+Notice that they match the values you specified in your parameter file for that environment.

 ## <a name="clean-up-resources"></a>Vyčištění prostředků

 1. Na portálu Azure Portal vyberte v nabídce nalevo **Skupina prostředků**.
 2. Do pole **Filtrovat podle názvu** zadejte název skupiny prostředků.
-Pokud jste tuto řadu dokončili, máte tři skupiny prostředků pro odstranění – myResourceGroup, myResourceGroupDev a myResourceGroupProd.
+If you've completed this series, you have three resource groups to delete - myResourceGroup, myResourceGroupDev, and myResourceGroupProd.
 3. Vyberte název skupiny prostředků.
 4. V nabídce nahoře vyberte **Odstranit skupinu prostředků**.

 ## <a name="next-steps"></a>Další kroky

-Gratulujeme, dokončili jste tento Úvod k nasazování šablon do Azure.
-Dejte nám vědět, pokud máte komentáře a návrhy v části věnované zpětné vazbě.
+Congratulations, you've finished this introduction to deploying templates to Azure.
+Let us know if you have any comments and suggestions in the feedback section.
 Děkujeme!

-Jste připraveni přejít k pokročilejším koncepcím o šablonách.
-V dalším kurzu se dozvíte víc o používání Referenční dokumentace k šablonám, které vám pomůžou definovat prostředky k nasazení.
+You're ready to jump into more advanced concepts about templates.
+The next tutorial goes into more detail about using template reference documentation to help with defining resources to deploy.

 > [!div class="nextstepaction"]
 > [Využití referenčních informací k šablonám](resource-manager-tutorial-create-encrypted-storage-accounts.md)